 Expert advice for Pitavastatin

-- Pitavastatin may increase blood sugar levels.
-Your doctor may ask to monitor your blood sugar levels regularly.
+- Your doctor may ask you to check your blood sugar before and after you start Pitavastatin.

 Frequently asked questions for Pitavastatin